Aymanbegh/Hybrid-GCNN-CNN/README.md

 # Installation
-To install the YOLACT framework follow the instructions described on the official page: https://github.com/dbolya/yolact

-Clone this repository into the yolact folder and enter it:
+Download the Hybrid-GCNN-CNN repository and enter it:

 ```
-cd yolact
 git clone https://github.com/Aymanbegh/Hybrid-GCNN-CNN.git
+cd Hybrid-GCNN-CNN
+```

+To install the YOLACT framework follow the instructions described on the official page: https://github.com/dbolya/yolact Clone its repository into the Hybrid-GCNN-CNN folder and enter it:

+The tree should look like this:
+      ```
+      ├── Hybrid-GCNN-CNN
+          └── requirements.txt
+          └── install.py
+          └── inference.py
+          └── evaluate.py
+          └── train.py
+          └── gin.py
+          └── gcn.py
+          └── ginlaf.py
+          └── weights
+          └── data
+                └── train.json
+                └── trainings.txt
+                └── train2017_distorted
+                └── train2017
+          └── yolact
+            └── yolact tree...
          ```

 To install the Hybrid-GCNN-CNN framework, follow the instruction below:
       ```